• Skip to primary navigation

 Ingredients and Substitutions

 650 grams (23 oz) Chicken - I use chicken breast meat because that is what my family prefers, but you can use thigh meat too.
 I also sometimes use chicken breast fillets.
 It really doesn't matter it's whatever works for you.
-Leftover roast chicken would be good too.
+Leftover roast chicken or turkey would be good too just add it in at the end when your sauce is cooked.

 2-3 Carrots - 2 or 3 peeled carrots and chop finely or you could use swede instead